dmerejkowsky/blog/content/post/0075-advantures-in-ci-land.md

 ```

 We do this because it makes it easy to reproduce build failures found during CI locally.
-Any developer on the team can run `python ci/ci.py` on his machine directly instead of trying to copy/paste code from the yaml file.
+Any developer on the team can run `python ci/ci.py` on their machine directly instead of trying to copy/paste code from the yaml file.

 # Going headless